leekristen090/CS5200/finalProj/java/res/README.md

 **The application, at a minimum needs to allow a user to:**

-- [ ] Create new tuples in the database
+- [x] Create new tuples in the database
   * More points allotted for different types of entities created
-- [ ] Delete data tuples from the database
-  * More points allotted for different tables  supported for the delete operations
 - [x] Read data from the database
   * More points allotted for different tables read
 - [ ] Update tuples in the database
   * More points allotted for more tables providing the update operation
+- [ ] Delete data tuples from the database
+  * More points allotted for different tables supported for the delete operations

 **The project will be evaluated by the following criteria:**

 * Functionality provided by the project is a complete solution for the chosen data domain and the chosen use of the application
-* Modularization of code, such as use of functions in the front end code as well as use of SQL user defined procedures, functions, triggers, and events )
+* Modularization of code, such as use of functions in the front end code as well as use of SQL user defined procedures, functions, triggers, and events
-* Error handling system (testing of arguments, user input, ability to gracefully handle errors from the DBMS using techniques such as catch/try mechanism
+* Error handling system (testing of arguments, user input, ability to gracefully handle errors from the DBMS using techniques such as catch/try mechanism)
 * Submitted project is complete -> No missing files
 * Easy to use front end application
   * Prompts are easy to interpret, good feedback on input